Shahaf-Yagoda/COVID-19-Data-Exploration/README.md

 ## Data Source
 https://ourworldindata.org/covid-deaths

-The data refers to the dates: January 1, 2020 to April 30, 2021
+The data refers to the dates between January 1, 2020 and April 30, 2021